Chow rings of stacks of prestable curves I: Introduction

-For the convenience of the reader, we provide an overview of notations used in the paper in Table \ref{Tab:Notations}. { }

-\section{Acknowledgements}
+\subsection{Acknowledgements}

 We are indebted to Andrew Kresch for many stimulating conversations and considerable help and input concerning Chow groups of algebraic stacks.
-We are also grateful to Jakob Oesinghaus and Rahul Pandharipande for many interesting conversations.
-We thank Lorenzo Mantovani, Alberto Merici, Hyeonjun Park and Maria Yakerson for helpful explanations concerning higher Chow groups.
-The first author would like to thank Adeel Khan who helped to understand the construction of Gysin pullback for higher Chow groups.
+We are also grateful to Jakob Oesinghaus, Rahul Pandharipande and Rachel Webb for many interesting conversations.
+Finally, we want to thank the anonymous referee for an exceptionally thorough reading of the first version of this paper and numerous comments and suggestions that have helped to both improve the presentation as well as to clarify several technical issues.

-Y.~B. was supported by ERC Grant ERC-2017-AdG-786580-MACI and Korea Foundation for Advanced Studies.
-J.~S. was supported by the SNF Early Postdoc.Mobility grant 184245 and thanks the Max Planck Institute for Mathematics in Bonn for its hospitality.

-The project has received funding from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation program (grant agreement No. 786580).